KCAS Pets of the Week: Minerva and Pi - NewsBreak

 Man killed in Plainfield Twp. fire ID’d

-A former Kalamazoo pastor who authorities say paid teens for sex was sentenced Monday morning.
+Scattered light, lake effect snow showers will continue today, primarily for areas near and west of US-131, with just an occasional flurry elsewhere.
 (Jan.
-30, 2023) Plastics company will pay for PFAS cleanup under ….
-Michigan Attorney General Dana Nessel said she hopes the state’s first PFAS settlement, with a Livingston County plastics company, will lead other known polluters to clean up and pay up.
+30, 2023) A former Kalamazoo pastor who authorities say paid teens for sex was sentenced Monday morning.
 (Jan.
-30, 2023)
+30, 2023) Plastics company will pay for PFAS...

 WOOD